algolia/instantsearch/packages/algoliasearch-helper/README.md

 - provide the parent refinement (`fruits > citrus` => `fruits`: n -1) categories
 - refine the search using the current hierarchical refinement

+##### Multiple values per level

-Your records can share multiple categories between one another by using arrays inside your object:
+Your records can also share multiple categories between one another by using arrays inside your object:

 ```json
 {